Learning Without Losing Identity: Capability Evolution for Embodied Agents: Formal Framework

 \begin{property}[Capability-Driven Improvement] Let $\mathcal{A}$ denote a persistent agent and $\mathcal{C}(t)$ the evolving capability set.
 Let $J(t)$ denote the system's task performance at time~$t$.
 If the agent identity is fixed, then any improvement in system performance over time must be attributed to the evolution of~$\mathcal{C}(t)$:

 \end{property}

 \begin{remark} This property implies that \emph{task performance capacity}---not general intelligence in the cognitive-science sense---is externalized from the agent and embedded in the capability set.
-The agent serves as a stable cognitive scaffold, while all adaptation and learning are channeled through capability evolution.
-This design principle provides a foundation for safe, controllable, and scalable long-term improvement. \end{remark}
+The agent serves as a stable cognitive scaffold, while all adaptation and learning are channeled through capability evolution (\Cref{tab:notation} summarises the notation). \end{remark}